jacobkim9881/myExetensionTutorial/Readme.md

     ],
 ```

-Now manifest.json should look like this,
+Now, manifest.json should look like this,
 ```json
 {
     "name": "My Extension",